nupeldakandemir/CoinAndPoissonSimulation/README.md

 5- You can try doing this with more than 1000 samples from the Poisson distribution to get better agreement between the two.

+6- If you get an error saying poissrnd was not found, run the poisson_workaround.m in the pset zip file before proceeding.

 ***Hint: By default hist gives 10 equally-spaced bins; One bar for each non-negative integer.***